-- Never touch any rotating servomotor parts during operation.
-Failure to observe this warning may result in injury. - Before starting operation with a machine connected, make sure that an emergency stop can be applied at any time. - Failure to observe this warning may result in injury or damage to the equipment. - · Never touch the inside of the SERVOPACKs. - Failure to observe this warning may result in electric shock. - Do not remove the cover of the power supply terminal block while the power is ON.
-Failure to observe this warning may result in electric shock. - Do not touch the power supply terminals while the CHARGE lamp is ON after turning power OFF because high voltage may still remain in the SERVOPACK.
-Make sure the CHARGE lamp is OFF first before starting to do wiring or inspections. - Residual voltage may cause electric shock. - Follow the procedures and instructions provided in the manuals for the products being used in the trial operation. - Failure to do so may result not only in faulty operation and damage to equipment, but also in personal injury. - The output range of the rotational serial data for the Σ-V absolute position detecting system is different from that of earlier systems for 12-bit and 15-bit encoders.
-As a result, the infinite-length positioning system of the Σ Series must be changed for use with products in the Σ-V Series. - The multiturn limit value need not be changed except for special applications.
-Changing it inappropriately or unintentionally can be dangerous. - If the Multiturn Limit Disagreement alarm occurs, check the setting of parameter Pn205 in the SER-VOPACK to be sure that it is correct. - If Fn013 is executed when an incorrect value is set in Pn205, an incorrect value will be set in the encoder.
-The alarm will disappear even if an incorrect value is set, but incorrect positions will be detected, resulting in a dangerous situation where the machine will move to unexpected positions. - Do not remove the top front cover, cables, connectors, or optional items from the SERVOPACK while the power is ON. - Failure to observe this warning may result in electric shock or equipment damage. - Do not damage, pull, exert excessive force on, or place heavy objects on the cables.
-Failure to observe this warning may result in electric shock, stopping operation of the product, or fire. - Do not modify the product. - Failure to observe this warning may result in injury, damage to the equipment, or fire. - Provide appropriate braking devices on the machine side to ensure safety.
-The holding brake on a servomotor with a brake is not a braking device for ensuring safety. - Failure to observe this warning may result in injury. - Do not come close to the machine immediately after resetting an instantaneous power interruption to avoid an unexpected restart.
-Take appropriate measures to ensure safety against an unexpected restart. - Failure to observe this warning may result in injury.
+- Never touch any rotating motor parts while the motor is running.
+Failure to observe this warning may result in injury. - Before starting operation with a machine connected, make sure that an emergency stop can be applied at any time. - Failure to observe this warning may result in injury or damage to the product. - · Never touch the inside of the SERVOPACKs and the converters. - Failure to observe this warning may result in electric shock. - Do not remove the front cover of the power supply terminals while the power is ON.
+Failure to observe this warning may result in electric shock. - Do not touch the power terminals while discharging the main circuit's capacitor, because high voltage may still remain in the SERVOPACK and the converter.
+For details on the charging time of the main circuit's capacitor, refer to 3.1.5 Discharging Time of the Main Circuit's Capacitor. - Before starting to do wiring or inspections, confirm that the power has been completely discharged (charge indicator: OFF) by using a tester to measure the voltage between the P and N terminals for DC power.
+Residual voltage may cause electric shock. - Follow the procedures and instructions provided in this manual for trial operation.

+Failure to do so may result not only in faulty operation and damage to equipment, but also in personal injury. - The output range of the rotational serial data for the absolute position detecting system used for Σ-V large-capacity servo drives is different from that of earlier systems for 12-bit and 15-bit encoders.
+As a result, the infinite-length positioning system of the Σ servo drives must be changed for use with Σ-V large-capacity servo drives.
+Be sure to make the system modifications. - The multi-turn limit value need not be changed except for special applications.
+Changing it inappropriately or unintentionally can be dangerous. - If the Multi-turn Limit Disagreement alarm occurs, check the setting of parameter Pn205 in the SERVOPACK to be sure that it is correct. - If Fn013 is executed when an incorrect value is set in Pn205, an incorrect value will be set in the encoder.
+The alarm will disappear even if an incorrect value is set, but incorrect positions will be detected, resulting in a dangerous situation where the machine will move to unexpected positions. - Do not remove the front cover, cables, connectors, or optional items from the front of the SERVO-PACK and the converter while the power is ON. - Failure to observe this warning may result in electric shock or damage to the product. - Do not damage, press, exert excessive force on, or place heavy objects on the cables.
+Failure to observe this warning may result in electric shock, stopping operation of the product, or fire. - · Do not modify the product. - Failure to observe this warning may result in injury, fire, or damage to the product. - Provide an appropriate braking device on the machine side to ensure safety.
+The holding brake on a servomotor with a brake is not a braking device for ensuring safety. - Failure to observe this warning may result in injury. - Do not come close to the machine immediately after resetting a momentary power loss.
+The machine may restart unexpectedly.
+Take appropriate measures to ensure safety against an unexpected restart. - Failure to observe this warning may result in injury. - Do not wire the regenerative resistor unit incorrectly.
+Never short-circuit the B1 and B2 terminals.
+Failure to observe this warning may result in fire or damage to the product.